pramsey/pgsql-openai/examples/rag/README.md

 	);
 ```
 ```
-A great question about The Next Generation!

 I believe you might be thinking of the Star Trek: The Next Generation episode "Dark Page", which is Season 5, Episode 9.
 In this episode, Lwaxana Troi (Deanna's mother) visits the Enterprise and plans to attend a ceremony on Betazed with her husband.
 However, she is kidnapped by a group of space pirates who want to use her as bait to lure her son Jori-Troi back onto their ship.
-                                                                                                                                                                                                                                                                                                                                                                                             +
-While it is true that Jori-Troi, Lwaxana's son, is indeed kidnapped in this episode, it could also be argued that Deanna Troi would have some emotional connection to the event.
 ```

 This is... a pure halucination.
 It is "trekish" but it references an episode that doesn't exist, and characters that don't exist either.
 We need a way to inject more facts into the LLM process.